GameDotPlay/ImageProcessing/README.md

 ## Design / How It Works

 The functionality of this application is entirely contained in the `TgaImage` and `Effects` classes.

-Other files contain structs defining the different pieces of a TGA file.

 The `TgaImage` class is responsible for importing a TGA image from disk, parsing the file into internal fields in memory based on the TGA specification, and saving the image back out to disk.